Finding the Right Life Coach for YouSep 08, 2021

 When looking for a life coach, you have to be sure they are the right fit for you.
 In addition, your coach must share your values and goals to make the most out of coaching sessions.
-This blog post will help guide you through finding the right life coach for yourself.
+This blog post will help guide you through finding the proper life coach for yourself.

-1. Do you really need a life coach?
+1. Do you need a life coach?

-You should ask yourself if you really need a life coach to help solve your problems.
+You should ask yourself if you need a life coach to help solve your problems.
 The scope of life coaching can overlap with other disciplines like mentoring and therapy, and that's where the confusion might lie.

 Mentoring can overlap with life coaching if you are looking for ways to meet your short- and long-term goals, seek self-improvement, and find opportunities to expand your knowledge and skillset.
 What makes a mentor unique is that it is a person who has experienced the same thing as what you are experiencing in the present.
 A mentor provides advice and may not always be there to supervise you on what you are doing.